selvastics/inrep/README.md

 ### Dependencies

-The package requires R ≥ 4.1.0 and integrates with the following packages:
+The package requires R ≥ 4.1.0 and integrates mainly with the following packages:

 * **shiny**
 * **TAM**